planqtn/planqtn/docs/planqtn-studio/analyze.md

 ## Export to continue analysis on your computer

--   export tensor network as Python code and contine working on it on your own computer
+-   export tensor network as Python code and continue working on it on your own computer
 -   export parity check matrices as numpy array
 -   export parity check matrix for `QDistRnd` for distance calculations